 Is based on known facts, personal experience, studies and valid peer reviewed, robust science.
 We do not present subjects that are known to be not verifiable.
-On some of our pages we show physics, notably weather subjects, and those are based on confirmable facts and not on beliefs, faith or political views.
-We would like to keep an open and somewhat sceptical view with an inquiring mind.
+On some of our pages we show physics, notably weather subjects, and those are based on confirmable facts and not on beliefs, false consensus, faith or political views.
+We would like to keep an open and somewhat questioning view with an inquiring mind.
 We therefore totally agree with the next quote from:

-HTTPS/SSL is implemented as a security measure to ensure the webpage is delivered fully encrypted to the end user fully encrypted; without the possibility of a 'man in the middle' attack.
-HTTP/2 prioritization is also active but that depends on which browser is used to access the site.
+HTTPS/SSL is implemented as a security measure to ensure the webpage is delivered to the end user fully encrypted; without the possibility of a 'man in the middle' attack.
+HTTP/2 prioritization is also active but that depends greatly on which browser is used to access the site.
 As of Sep 2019 we support HTTP/3 (QUIC) UDP based encrypted-by-default Internet transport protocol.

-Our content is delivered via the CloudFlare Content Delivery Network (CDN) and this increases our website speed as users will connect to a data center close by where our site is then cached.
-CloudFlare also protects against malicious activity from spammers, botnets, DDOS attacks and other vulnerabilities.
+Our content is delivered via the CloudFlare Content Delivery Network (CDN) and this increases page load speed as users will connect to a data center close by where our site is then cached.
+CloudFlare also protects against malicious activity from site scrapers, spammers, botnets, DDOS attacks and other vulnerabilities.

-Due to the layout of the site we support tablet devices with screen sizes from 7.0" and up (resolution 1024X600 with one zoom out level).
-On mobile devices with smaller displays the site will work responsively but readability will be somewhat impaired, which is typical on those devices.
+Due to the layout of the site we recommend tablet devices with screen sizes from 7.0" and up in landscape mode.
+On mobile devices with smaller displays the site will adapt and work responsively, but readability will be somewhat impaired, which is typical for those small screens.

 We also have a live RSS (v2.0) feed available to be used by RSS capable readers.
 This will make it easier to follow the updates here on the site as they are available in your favorite RSS reader almost instantly.
 Subscribe to our updates or see the RSS icon in the menu above.

-We use Google and Infolinks to run ads on the site to pay for the hosting, other CDN expenses and also to keep development/ updating of the site ongoing.
-Nothing is free on the Internet, you might want to think about that in case you are using an ad blocker, we kindly request you to whitelist our site.
+We use Google and Infolinks to run ads on the site to pay for the hosting, DNS name, CDN expenses and also to keep development/ updating of the site ongoing.
+As nothing is really for free on the Internet, it also helps us creating great new content.
+Should you be using an ad blocker, we kindly request you to whitelist our site.